Napoleon’s Crossing of the Alps

 They marched on Versailles, gathering support along the way until a crowd in the tens of thousands had arrived at the Palace of Versailles, demanding to see the King.
 The rioters broke into the palace, intending to kill Antoinette, who had escaped through a secret passage.
 The rioters killed the royal guard, cut off their heads and stuck them on pikes.

-An illustration of the Women’s March on Versailles.
+A painting of the Women’s March on Versailles

 The King eventually came out to the crowd, saying that he would accept working along side the revolutionary government.
 He moved pack to Paris with the revolutionaries along side the rest of his family.
 Once he moved, the government, piece by piece, began stripping his power.
 Fearing for his life, he had to become more friendly with the revolutionaries, even at one point wearing the revolutionary beret.
 Louis knew he had to get out of the country and fast.
 He hoped to seek sanctuary in Austria due to his wife’s ties to the Austrian Royal Family.
 However, they were stopped at Varennes, after postmaster Jean-Baptiste Drouet recognised him due to the stamp with his face on it on his assignat and was arrested.